vritvo/buffy_bot/tech_explanation.md

-# About the Slayerfest / Buffy Bot System
+# About Slayer<span>&shy;</span>fest / Buffy Bot

-Slayerfest is a fully automated conference made up of fully automated academic labs — staffed entirely by AI bots — dedicated to interpreting private conversations about *Buffy the Vampire Slayer* and turning them into "publishable" scholarship.
+Slayer<span>&shy;</span>fest is a fully automated conference made up of fully automated academic labs — staffed entirely by AI bots — dedicated to interpreting private conversations about *Buffy the Vampire Slayer* and turning them into "publishable" scholarship.

 The driving philosophy was: